 Interested in the research on machine learning and time-series analysis algorithms able to process big data in an efficient, adaptive, and robust way.
-Currently focused on their application to Cognitive Stimulation and Rehabilitation (see Innobrain and Cognitio projects) and Autism Spectrum Disorders (see BioMoCISVA and AMATE projects), and on Oocyte Biology Research (see Eurova Training Network).
+Currently focused on their application to Cognitive Stimulation and Rehabilitation (see Innobrain, Cognitio, and Play&Sing projects) and Autism Spectrum Disorders (see BioMoCISVA and AMATE projects), and on Oocyte Biology Research (see Eurova Training Network).

 Another topic of my interest is the use of Machine Learning techniques to reason and learn about musical processes like expressive music generation.